syntruth/Nesta-Subpages-Plugin/README.md

     Page.find_by_path('parent').subpages() => [page-1, page-2, subdir-1]

-The returned array contains the Page instances themselves, not their string paths/
+The returned array contains the Page instances themselves, not their string paths.

-Lastly, there is also @#has_subpages?@ helper method that returns true or false if the page has any subpages.
+Lastly, there is also `#has_subpages?` helper method that returns true or false if the page has any subpages.

-Subpages are cached within an instance variable the first time that
-@#subpages@ is called, but this should not be a problem in most cases.
+Subpages are cached within an instance variable the first time that `#subpages` is called, but this should not be a problem in most cases.

-Also, there is a helper defined called @subpages_for@ that takes either a Page instance or a string path and returns the same array.
+Also, there is a helper defined called `subpages_for` that takes either a Page instance or a string path and returns the same array.

 ## Installation